The Modular Renderer is a set of C++ classes and functions, which provide a superset of the functionality previously found in the RT raytracer.

 The source is dependant on the standard <complex> header providing

-a full implementation of template complex<base_type>.
+a full implementation of template complex<base_type>

 MR should compile fine any any modern ANSI / ISO standard C++ compiler.

-On Linux and MacOSX, I use g++.
+On Linux I currently use Fedora 14, and g++.

 On AIX, I use IBM xlC++ (aka Visual Age).